ObT1337/ObT1337-VRNetzer_Backend_THESIS-/README.md

     - links         LINKLIST
     - linksRGB  LINK COLORS

-These folders contain .bmp and .png files that the VR client uses to display the actual network.
+layouts + layoutsl -> Node Positions

+this needs a little explaining:
-Think as a texture as a dataset of the following format: [[R,G,B],[R,G,B],[R,G,B],..]
+Think as a texture as a dataset of the following format: [[R,G,B],[R,G,B],[R,G,B],..] where every [R,G,B] is a pixel.
-The nodes position is saved as a pixel in the .bmp in layouts (X->R Y->G Z->B) Because a .bmp only has 8 bit depth we have to use a second texture to get a resolution of 65536 per axis. this is the one in "layoutsl" node positions need to be in a 0 - 1 range
+This can be used to store a location (X->R Y->G Z->B) per pixel.
+Because a .bmp only has 8 bit depth we need a second texture to get a resolution of 65536 per axis. this is where "layoutsl" comes into play.

-x = 0.3
+NOTE: node positions need to be in a 0 - 1 range (!), the conversion works like this:

+floor(x * 256) -> layouts
+floor(x * 65536 % 256) -> layoutsl